ts-manuel/ffmpeg-batch/README.md

 This is a python script to batch process videos using ffmpeg.
 The script evaluates the list of input files and directories provided and converts all files to the specified output directory.
 The conversion is done with ffmpeg using the command line argument from one of the available presets.

 ### Parameters
-`-i` specifies the input files or directories, if the input is a directory all the files inside are evaluated.\
+`-i` specifies the input files or directories, if the input is a directory all the files inside are evaluated.<br>
-`-r` optional, can be specified to make the evaluation recursive (include files in sub folders).\
+`-r` optional, can be specified to make the evaluation recursive (include files in sub folders).<br>
 `-o` specifies the output directory.
-All the evaluated input files are converted and stored in this directory the file extension is thaken from the preset.\
+All the evaluated input files are converted and stored in this directory the file extension is thaken from the preset.<br>
 `-p` specifies the preset to utilize.

 ### Presets